usnistgov/ARIAC/docs/tutorials/tutorial_5.rst

-.. _TUTORIAL_4:
+.. _TUTORIAL_5:

 ======================================
-Tutorial 4: Reading an Order
+Tutorial 5: Moving AGVs
 ======================================

 .. note::
-  **Prerequisites**: Tutorial 1 should be completed before starting this tutorial.
+  **Prerequisites**: Tutorial 1 and 4 should be completed before starting this tutorial.

 This tutorial covers the following steps:

   - Receive order messages,
-  - Store each order internally as an instance of a class,
+  - Store each order in a list,
-  - Display each order on the standard output.
+  - Find assembly tasks in the list,
+  - Identify AGVs and stations from the assembly tasks
+  - Move the AGVs to the stations.

 Once this tutorial completed, the package ``competition_tutorials`` should have the following structure:

 .. code-block:: bash

     competition_tutorials
     ├── CMakeLists.txt                 (updated)
     ├── package.xml
     ├── competition_tutorials
     │   ├── __init__.py